Review the following questions and answers for more information about the Boise State University Concurrent Enrollment program.

 What Should I plan on Doing If I Want to Attend Boise State in the Future?

-Concurrent Enrollment students interested in attending Boise State after high school graduation will need to submit an Undergraduate Application to the Admissions office with their official ACT or SAT Test scores and high school transcript.
+Concurrent enrollment students interested in attending Boise State after high school graduation will need to submit an undergraduate application to the Boise State Admissions Office with their official ACT or SAT Test scores and high school transcript.
 There is no application fee for Idaho high school students.

-For more information about application deadlines and to schedule a campus tour, visit the Boise State Admissions website.
+For more information about application deadlines or to schedule a campus tour, visit the Boise State Admissions website.

 What is FERPA and the Release of Information Form?

-The Family Educational Rights and Privacy Act of 1974 (also known as the Buckley Amendment or FERPA) is a federal law that limits the amount of information that can be released about students without their specific written permission.
+The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that limits the amount of information we can be release about students without their specific written permission.

 What is Form 1098-T and What Should I Do With it?